 State Program Approvals (.PDF)

-For students in a variety of disciplines including the sciences, allied health fields, and education.
-Descriptive statistics for quantitative and qualitative data, normal distributions, correlation, linear regression, sample surveys, randomized comparative experiments, sampling distributions, estimation and hypothesis testing for means and proportions.
+This course is for students in a variety of disciplines including the sciences, allied health fields and education.
+Focus is on descriptive statistics for quantitative and qualitative data, normal distributions, correlation, linear regression, sample surveys, randomized comparative experiments, sampling distributions, estimation and hypothesis testing for means and proportions.

 Basic concepts of nutrition including factors that have an impact upon nutritional practices.
 Special attention to age related nutritional needs.
 May be used for General Education requirements.
 Fall, Spring, Summer.